On Sunday and Monday, we were up early and ready to get our warm-up rounds in. Not a lot of set up here, so let’s just go ahead and get started…

 The good news is that the sketchy weather forecasts pretty much emptied out all the courses and allowed us to play very quick rounds on five different courses.
 You already saw two of them (Old Brockway and Ponderosa) in the previous Short Course Blitz review.

 Northstar is where we got this day started, though.
 It’s still pretty early in the season up here, so they actually build in a slight frost delay.
 We were slated to be the first off at 7:30.
 I can’t say enough good things about the staff here.
 Everyone was super friendly and were essentially challenging us to play as quickly as we could.
-We did go through maintenance on the front nine, but otherwise breezed through.
+We did go through maintenance on the front nine, but otherwise breezed around the course.
 Speed-play challenge accepted and completed!

 This was also one of our best value rounds of the trip.
 We bought a GolfMoose certificate that was $99 for two players.
 We also used a $25 gift card won at a Greenskeeper.org “GK Plays” outing, so it ended up being only $37 each.